PromptFuzz/PromptFuzz/README.md

 ## ✨Features
-- **Multiply LLM support**: Supports the general LLMs: Codex, Inocder, ChatGPT, and GPT4 (Currently tested on ChatGPT).
+- **Multiply LLM support**: Supports the general LLMs: Codex, Incoder, ChatGPT, and GPT4 (Currently tested on ChatGPT).
 - **Context-based Prompt**: Construct LLM prompts with the automatically extracted library context.
 - **Powerful Sanitization**: The program's syntax, semantics, behavior, and coverage are thoroughly analyzed to sanitize the problematic programs.
 - **Prioritized Mutation**: Prioritizes mutating the library API combinations within LLM's prompts to explore complex interrelationships, guided by code coverage.